vuejs-translations/docs-fr/src/api/reactivity-core.md

 :::info See also
 To better understand the Reactivity APIs, it is recommended to read the following chapters in the guide:

-- [Reactivity Fundamentals](/guide/essentials/reactivity-fundamentals.html) (with the API preference set to Composition API)
+- [Fondamentaux de la réactivité](/guide/essentials/reactivity-fundamentals.html) (with the API preference set to Composition API)
 - [Reactivity in Depth](/guide/extras/reactivity-in-depth.html)
   :::